pzzd/thinking-about-deep-learning/14_backpropagation.md

 Backpropagation is the method of applying the gradient of the model's error backward from the final layer back to the first layer.
+See Figures 14-24 to 14-26.

 The error gradient is the informatin tht tells how the error changes when the weight changes.